AI

 Forrester predicts that nearly 80% of legal sector jobs will be significantly reshaped by AI.
 But the work that survives involves judgment, inference, common sense, and interpersonal skills - exactly what AI cannot replicate.

 Law schools that get this right teach students to engage with AI tools critically and responsibly.
-Not how to blindly trust output, but how to navigate tools with caution and competence.
+Not how to blindly trust output, but how to work with tools carefully and competently.

 Your competitive advantage starts now